jaykobak/decentralized-prediction-market/README.md

 ---

 ## Vision
-To become the leading global prediction platform that empowers individuals, businesses, and institutions with **crowdsourced foresight** to make smarter decisions.
+FORESIGHT aims to become the leading global prediction platform, empowering individuals, businesses, and institutions with crowdsourced foresight to make smarter, data-driven decisions.

 ---